springdoc/springdoc.github.io/springdoc-properties.md

 springdoc.swagger-ui.url |  | `String`.To configure, the path of a custom OpenAPI file .
 Will be ignored if `urls` is used. springdoc.swagger-ui.showCommonExtensions | `false` | `Boolean`.
 Controls the display of extensions (`pattern`, `maxLength`, `minLength`, `maximum`, `minimum`) fields and values for Parameters. springdoc.swagger-ui.supportedSubmitMethods |  | `Array=["get", "put", "post", "delete", "options", "head", "patch", "trace"]`.
 List of HTTP methods that have the "Try it out" feature enabled.
 An empty array disables "Try it out" for all operations.
-This does not filter the operations from the display. springdoc.swagger-ui.urls[0].url |  | `URL`.
+This does not filter the operations from the display. springdoc.swagger-ui.display-query-params-without-oauth2 | `false` | `Boolean`.
+To enable access to swagger-ui using url query params instead of configUrl.
+If the REST APIs, are not using OAuth2 (Available if groups are not enabled.
+Prevents the load of the swagger-config twice with configUrl, available since v1.4.1). springdoc.swagger-ui.display-query-params | `false` | `Boolean`.
+To enable access to swagger-ui using url query params instead of configUrl.
+If the REST APIs, are using OAuth2 (Available if groups are not enabled.
+Prevents the load of the swagger-config twice with configUrl, available since v1.4.1). springdoc.swagger-ui.disable-swagger-default-url | `false` | `Boolean`.
+To disable the swagger-ui default petstore url.
+(Available since v1.4.1). springdoc.swagger-ui.urls[0].url |  | `URL`.
 The url of the swagger group, used by Topbar plugin.
 URLs must be unique among all items in this array, since they're used as identifiers. springdoc.swagger-ui.urls[0].name |  | `String`.
 The name of the swagger group, used by Topbar plugin.
 Names must be unique among all items in this array, since they're used as identifiers. springdoc.swagger-ui.urlsPrimaryName |  | `String`.
 The name of the swagger group which will be displayed when Swagger UI loads.